 The berries also provide B vitamins, which play a role in energy metabolism.

 Furthermore, they are a source of minerals like potassium and iron, which support heart health and oxygen transport in the body, respectively.

 2. Helps With Respiratory Health

-There could be a reason as to why some skincare products have elderberry as part of their ingredients.
+There could be a reason why some skincare products have elderberry as one of their ingredients.